padlad/padlad.github.io/_pages/03_docs.md

 permalink: /docs
 ---

 PaDLAD and PADDLE are tools to support particpatory workshops.
-You will find here some guides to organize and lead a workshop with potential users of LADs. (see [Productions](/productions/) to download your kit).
+You will find here some guides to organize and lead a workshop with potential users of LADs.

 ### PaDLAD guides (current version)
 * [Facilitator's guide](/docs/facilitatorsGuide.html)